Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 Are Women Allowed to Teach Men?
 A Close Look at 1 Timothy 2:11-15

 To wrap up this subsection, none of these women have to leave because Paul did not say only.
-And no doubt he would laugh off these nitpicking interpretations of his general rules and these absurd restrictions which he never intended.
+Recall the fourth point above.
+Paul does not restrict Titus to teaching only younger men.
+And no doubt he would laugh off these nitpicking interpretations of his general household rules and these absurd restrictions which he never intended.
 I don’t believe the lines were so rigid in the house churches that women could in no way and at no time teach men and others but only young women.
 Let’s not be so legalistic and rigid that we try to pick up grains of sand one at a time with tweezers, as we read Paul’s general advice.
 This over-analyzes his counsel and the cultural assumptions behind it.

 Paul allowed women to teach.
-Priscilla and Aquila, wife and husband, taught the mighty Apollos (Acts 18:26).
+Priscilla and Aquila, wife and husband, taught the mighty Apollos.
 No doubt this was done in their house.
 No doubt she taught with authority.

 1..
 Paul may not have said the actual word only, but he implied it.
 Why didn’t he just say elderly women can teach whomever they want, even men?

-As noted, Paul was speaking according to the division of household duties.
+As noted, Paul did not say “teach” younger women but “encourage” or “urge” or “advise” them.
+I say the door is open to this compound noun being a title for the general assembly of men and women.
+Further, he was speaking according to the division of household duties.
 Women primarily oversaw the domestic sphere, and their teaching was done by example and by words to the young ones.
 In other posts we saw that the door to women being teachers was open to them.
+He instructed Titus to teaching or encourage younger men, but surely he was not restricted to teaching only them.

 Are Women Allowed to Teach Men?
 A Close Look at 1 Timothy 2:11-15

-And we already quoted Colossians 3:16, 1 Corinthians 14:26, Hebrews 5:12, which had generic pronouns that were not gender restrictive (men only).
-Priscilla was a teacher, functionally speaking, so her role clarifies Paul’s general instructions in 2:3-5.
+And we already quoted Colossians 3:16, 1 Corinthians 14:26, Hebrews 5:12, which had generic pronouns (or verb endings) that were not gender restrictive (men only).
+Priscilla was a teacher, functionally speaking, so her role clarifies Paul’s general instructions in Titus 2:3-5.

 2..
 But Pricilla’s life is found in descriptive passages, while Titus 2:3-5 is prescriptive.
-Those verses issue commands, while the other passages merely describe.
+The prescriptive verses issue commands, while the descriptive passages merely describe.
 The prescriptive passages always trump the descriptive ones.

 Some interpreters call the passages where women’s ministry is practiced “descriptive” (e.g. Priscilla, Phoebe, Syntyche, Euodia, Nympha, Junia, et al. See the references below).
 In contrast, the verses in the objection are often called “prescriptive passages.”
 They issue commands and instructions.
 How do we interpret the two kinds–descriptive and prescriptive?